home-assistant/home-assistant.io/source/_integrations/reolink.markdown

 ## Siren entities

 If the camera supports a siren, a siren entity will be created.
-When using siren turn on, the siren will continue to sound untill the siren turn off is called.
+When using siren turn on, the siren will continue to sound until the siren turn off is called.
 In some camera models there is delay up to 5 seconds between the turn off command and the sound stopping.
 The siren turn on supports duration (no turn off needed) and volume options.